paulbricman/autocurricula/README.md

 Naive self-play can end up chasing cycles.
 Imagine an initial policy **_A_** that forces a counterpolicy **_B_** to emerge, the latter of which then forces a **_C_** policy.
 However, it might be the case that **_C_** is actually susceptible to **_A_**, incentivizing it again, and so chasing a cycle.

 League training has been designed to alleviate this issue, yielding a [grandmaster StarCraft II bot](https://www.deepmind.com/blog/alphastar-grandmaster-level-in-starcraft-ii-using-multi-agent-reinforcement-learning).
 The setup involves agents playing against themselves (i.e. self-play), playing against their past selves (i.e. fictitious self-play), playing against tailored opponents (i.e. main exploiters), and playing against opponents targeting the systematic vulnerabilities of the whole population (i.e. league exploiters).
-Together, these interactions yield never-ending stream challenges for individuals to surpass without chasing cycles.
+Together, these interactions yield a never-ending stream of challenges for individuals to surpass without chasing cycles.

 Training a model using league training is similarly straightforward: